News

 Judge the difficulty level by looking at the notes

-When trying to find simple songs for beginners, don’t jump head first into playing before checking the notes first.
-You can easily judge the difficulty of beginner piano songs by looking at the notes and sheet music.
-If you’ve been making headway with your note reading, look at the first few measures and see if you can make sense of the notes.
-If it looks like a foreign language to you and is not easy to follow, it’s probably too difficult right now.
-It’s okay to go down a level and try a song that is easier to start learning.
-If you can make out the first few notes and get into the next measure without too much of a problem, then this is probably an easy song for you to start with.
+When trying to find simple songs for beginners, don’t jump headfirst into playing before first checking the notes.
+You can easily judge the difficulty of piano songs by looking at the notes and sheet music.
+If you’ve been making headway with your sight reading, look at the first few measures and see if you can make sense of the notes.
+If it looks like a foreign language to you and it’s not easy to follow, it’s probably too difficult.
+It’s okay to go down a level and try easier songs to start learning.
+If you can make out the first few notes and continue to the next measure without too much difficulty, then this is probably a good song for you to start with.

 Look at the range of notes

-Can you identify an octave and measure the distance easily with your hand? (“Somewhere Over the Rainbow” starts with an octave jump, as an example).
-If so, and you can read a broader range of notes, then piano songs for beginners might be too easy for you.
+Can you identify an octave and play it easily?
+For example, “Somewhere Over the Rainbow” starts with an octave jump.
+If you can read a broader range of notes, then piano songs for beginners might be too easy.
 If the song seems too easy, you may be able to handle the next level of difficulty.
+You can always choose the right difficulty when searching for songs in the Yousician app.

 Assess the complexity of the rhythm

 Look at the rhythm in the first four measures of the song you want to play.
 Easy piano songs mostly use quarter notes, half notes, and whole notes.
 Try clapping the rhythm a few times.
-If you know the song, use your memory of the song to help you.
+If you know the song, use your memory to help you.
 If you can get the rhythm after one or two tries, you should be good to go and can learn how to play it yourself.
-The next step is to try playing the notes of the tune and incorporate the rhythm.
+The next step is to try playing the notes and incorporating the rhythm.

 Key signatures and accidentals

-Always check the beginning of the song for any sharps or flats next to the treble and bass clefs.
-If there are any sharps or flats sitting at the beginning of the staff, this is a key signature.
-Any sharps or flats apply throughout the whole song and push the note UP to the nearest black note (sharps) or DOWN to the nearest black note (flats).
+Always check the key of the song.
+You can do this by looking for sharp or flat symbols next to the treble and bass clefs.
+This is called the key signature.
+Any sharp or flat symbols beside the bass or treble clefs apply throughout the whole song and push that note UP a half step (sharps) or DOWN a half step (flats).

-If you need help with this, there are videos on Yousician that clearly explain it and guide you through exercises.
-These resources are a great help when learning to play.
+If you need help with this, there are videos on Yousician that clearly explain key signatures and provide practice sessions and exercises.
+These resources are great when learning to play the piano.
+Watching videos is usually easier than reading theory.

 Beginner piano songs tend not to use sharps and flats, but you might see a few.
-Apart from the key signature, keep an eye out in case there are any sharps, flats or naturals in front of any notes.
+Apart from the key signature, keep an eye out for any sharp, flat, or natural symbols in front of any notes.
 These “accidentals” only apply to the measure they’re in.
 A natural sign cancels any sharp or flat on the note it’s in front of.

-You can begin learning your favorite song by using three-note chords with the left hand.
-Once you’ve got it flowing, you can break the left-hand chords into individual notes.
-Keep in mind that whatever you learn to start with, you can develop from a beginner arrangement to an intermediate level later.
+You can begin learning your favorite song by using three-note chords with one hand.
+Once you can play them comfortably, you can break down the left-hand chords into individual notes.

-Remember that whatever the true speed and length of the song, you can always make it slower and shorter to begin with.
-You can adjust the speed of songs within Yousician.
-Once the song feels easy to play, you can start to gradually increase the speed.
+Remember that you can always adjust the tempo and length of the song with Yousician.
+If the song seems too easy, you can gradually increase the tempo.
 Don’t feel pressured to go too fast too soon or you won’t play with accuracy.
-There is a setting within Yousician that will adjust to your speed automatically so you don’t have to think about it.
+There’s a setting in Yousician that will adjust your speed automatically, so you don’t even have to think about it.

-As a beginner, try to choose a simpler version of a song that has no key signature, very few sharps, flats or naturals, goes slowly, and doesn’t have big leaps between notes.
-Picking a slower song when you’re starting out is a great move as it will sound recognizable from the start.
+As a beginner, try to find a simpler version of the song you want to play.
+Choose a song in the key of C, that is not too fast, and that doesn’t have big leaps between notes.
+Picking a song with a slower melody when you’re starting is a great move, as it will sound recognizable from the beginning.

-For some guidance choosing the right songs for your beginner level, check out these 20 simple piano songs to play and learn:
+For help choosing the right songs for your level, we have created a helpful list.
+Check out these 20 simple songs to start playing the piano:

 2. Canon